Tauromachian/awesomewm/README.md

  - `blueman-applet`.
 For Bluetooth.
  - `nm-applet`.
 For WiFi.

-That's that.
-I have to consider how feasible is to make widgets for this functionalities from the ground up to avoid further dependencies.
+I have to consider how feasible is to make widgets for this functionalities from the ground up to avoid dependencies.
-I don't want to use the terminal to do something like choosing a bluetooth device.
+I don't want to use the terminal to do something like choosing a Bluetooth device.

 ### Fonts